 Roughly, the word in -ity usually means the quality of being what the adjective describes, or concretely an instance of the quality, or collectively all the instances; & the word in -ism means the disposition, or collectively all those who feel it.
 [Fowler]

 "chief, pivotal," early 14c., from Latin cardinalis "principal, chief, essential," a figurative use, literally "pertaining to a hinge," from cardo (genitive cardinis) "that on which something turns or depends; pole of the sky," originally "door hinge," which is of unknown origin.
 Related: Cardinally.

 The cardinal numbers (1590s) are "one, two, three," etc. as opposed to ordinal numbers "first, second, third," etc.; they are so called because they are the principal numbers and the ordinals depend on them.

 The cardinal points (1540s) are north, south, east, west.
-The cardinal sins (c.
-1600) are too well known to require rehearsal.
-The cardinal virtues (c.
-1300) were divided into natural (justice, prudence, temperance, fortitude) and theological (faith, hope, charity).
+The cardinal sins were so called from c.
+1600.
+The cardinal virtues (early 14c.) were divided into natural (justice, prudence, temperance, fortitude) and theological (faith, hope, charity).
 The natural ones were the original classical ones, which were amended by Christians.
 But typically in Middle English only the first four were counted as the cardinal virtues: